Table of Contents

 Let's use a second example, you have a retail job that you hate and feels meaningless.
 Well, first you should try to do something about it, but if your options are limited or you can't do anything for the time being, then waking up excited about a high-priority goal that you will do before or after work, will improve your life and make you feel a whole lot better.

 “Shifting your focus to something that your mind perceives as a doable, completable task will create a real increase in positive energy, direction, and motivation”

 A doable and completable task keeps you engaged and active.
 If you want to be a street photographer, you don't have to spend 7 hours a day doing that, you can start with just 15-30 minutes a day.
-You don't need a $4000 camera, you can start with your phone or a used/second-hand camera like I suggested in the x100 review.
+You don't need a $4000 camera, you can start with your phone or a used/second-hand camera like I suggested in the Fujifilm X100 Review.